xtuml/bridgepoint/doc-bridgepoint/notes/10161_deadlock/10161_deadlock.int.md

         };
         _default.asyncExec(_function);
   ```
-  Note that this is the spot called out in the deadlock stack dump.
+  Note that this is a spot called out in the deadlock stack dump.

 6.3.1.2.4. bp.ui.text/ModelPropertyStorageModel.java::setPropertyValue()
   This changes the Bridgpoint attribute in the in-memory model.
 In this case,it is an Action_Semantics_Internal attribute.